 - Benton: Ricketts Glen State Park

 - Bloomsburg: The Children’s Museum

 - Jim Thorpe: TONS to do in this area; check our our complete guide here

-- Philadelphia: Franklin Institute, Philadelphia Museum of Art (and see photos from our trip to that here), Philadelphia Zoo, Chemical Heritage Foundation Museum, and of course the many sites of Independence National Historic Park (here’s our detailed guide to those, including Independence Hall and the Liberty Bell)
+- Philadelphia: Franklin Institute, Philadelphia Museum of Art, Philadelphia Zoo, Chemical Heritage Foundation Museum, and of course the many sites of Independence National Historic Park (here’s our detailed guide to those, including Independence Hall and the Liberty Bell)

 - Valley Forge: Longwood Gardens, Valley Forge National Historic Park

 - White Haven: Hickory Run State Park (home of Boulder Field)

 You can find an even more extensive list of Pennsylvania field trips here; the ones I’ve listed are just some highlights from our experiences.

 This post is also part of the iHomeschool Network’s Best Homeschool Field Trips linkup.
 Click the image at right to read more!